-That means the only people who need life insurance are usually those who have people in their lives, in some way, depend on their income.
+That means people who need life insurance are usually those who have people in their lives, in some way, who depend on their income.

 Be careful when choosing an insurance policy.
 Salespeople who work for the insurance company may be incentivized to sell you more coverage than you actually need if they earn commissions on their sales.

 To determine the right amount of insurance for you, make sure you hit the next on this list of financial milestones:

 Nope, financial planners aren’t just for rich old people, although many traditional, old school advisors tend to operate that way and only focus on retirees.
 Thankfully, financial advice is changing and more and more professionals specialize in serving people in their 20s and 30s.

 Make a point to at least schedule a consultation with one of these types of financial planners — one who understands the needs of someone early in their career with lots of time to build wealth throughout their upcoming 30s.